[ALL] Types of Transformer Losses and Efficiency Measurement

 Iron Loss in Transformer

 Basically, the Iron loss is a constant loss.
-Iron loss occurs in the transformer depends upon the input voltage and the magnetic properties of the materials used in the Core.
+Iron loss occurs in the transformer depending on the input voltage and the magnetic properties of the materials used in the Core.
 The iron loss also depends upon the Frequency.

 As iron loss is caused by the alternating flux in the core of the transformer it is also called Core Loss.